AutomateNOW-Fan/AutomateNOW/README.md

 ## 1.0.37
 ### Major updates
 - The new endpoint _/executeProcessingSync_ is supported by way of the `-Synchronous` parameter.
-This means users with limited privileges can now start a task/workflow/schedule and receive back the RunId of the task/workflow/schedule uninhibited.
+This means we get back the Id of the Processing Template that we started instead of the trigger.
+This is particularly helpful for users with limited privileges.
-- Data Source Items binary & text files can now easily be saved (downloaded) to disk
+- Data Source Items (binary & text files) can now be easily saved (downloaded) to disk 💾

 ### Minor updates
-- The filename for the .json files created by `Export-AutomateNOWMigration` nows include the object id making the output much easier to use.
+- The filename created by `Export-AutomateNOWMigration` for the output .json file now includes the object id
-- You can now opt for individual .json files to be created when batch sending objects for export to `Export-AutomateNOWMigration` (the default behavior is to create a single merged .json file)
+- You now have the option to export multiple objects with individual .json files in addition to the default behavior of merging them into a single .json file
-- A warning instead an error will now be thrown when duplicate keys are detected (within the .json file payload) by `New-AutomateNOWMigrationImport`
+- A warning (instead of an error) will now be thrown when duplicate keys are detected (within the .json file payload) by `New-AutomateNOWMigrationImport`
-- ConvertTo-Json will always convert at a depth of 100.
-This mainly fixes a potential issue with the Start-* functions accept a parameter hashtable.
+- ConvertTo-Json will always convert at a depth of 100 (this fixes an issue with the Start-* functions and accepting a parameter hashtable of high depth)

 ### Detailed Change Log
 - Added new functions: `Remove-AutomateNOWMigrationImport`, `Save-AutomateNOWDataSourceItem`